Thank You For Asking

 About the Substack

-This newsletter brings to you philosophical writings in three sections: “On work,” “On Education,” and the last section which I am currently calling, “And Another Thing.”
+This newsletter brings to you writings in two sections: “On work,” “On Education.”
 Assuming you wanted my opinion in the first place, I endeavor to bring it to you.

 Free Subscription Benefits